What is KIPP STEP?

 - “I don’t have any other professional development activities that even come close to what I get from this program.”

 Program Dates & Location:

-May 2017: Conference call with other KIPP STEP faculty to plan curriculum
+May 2019: Communicate with other KIPP STEP faculty to update group on curriculum

 - Report directly to Program Director